Softanglez-Coder/diucse-alumni-api/README.md

 # Documentation
 For detailed documentation how the application works, the user flow, and the API endpoints, please refer to the [documentation folder][docs].

+# APIs

+The APIs are designed to be RESTful and follow standard conventions.
+You can find the API documentation in the Postman collection [hosted here][postman_collection].
+The collection includes all the endpoints, request parameters, and response formats.

 # Contributing

 We welcome contributions to this project!
 If you have any ideas, bug fixes, or improvements, please feel free to open a pull request.
 Before contributing, please read our [contributing guidelines](./CONTRIBUTING.md).